habaneroconsulting/sp2013-commandpalette/README.md

 ## Build Instructions

 1. Install [NodeJS](http://nodejs.org/)

-3. Install Grunt and Grunt CLI. npm -g install grunt grunt-cli
+2. Install Grunt and Grunt CLI.

+        npm -g install grunt-cli bower bower-installer

-4. Run `npm install` from command line at root project folder
+3. Run `npm install` from command line at root project folder

-5. Use `grunt` to build:
+4. Use `grunt` to build:

+	- `grunt bower` will download the various JavaScript dependencies, and copy them into the `source/vendor` folder
     - `grunt plugin` will minify the source and copy the vendor files.

 ## License